Leyfields

 Leyfields is a housing estate in Tamworth, Staffordshire, consisting of 3-storey flats, maisonettes, bungalows and houses.
 It was built in the 1960s as a postwar housing estate.
-It joins the Gillway estate, Claremont Road estate and Coton Green.
+It joins the Gillway estate and Coton Green.

-The estate has St Andrew's Methodist church, a Community Centre, shops and Wigginton Park, the home to Tamworth Rugby Union Football Club.
+The estate has a Methodist church, a Community Centre, shops, and Wigginton Park, the home to Tamworth RUFC.

-Leyfields is also part of the Staffordshire County Council division of Perry Crofts and the Tamworth Borough Council ward of Mercian.
+Leyfields is also part of the Staffordshire County Council division of Perry Crofts, and the Tamworth Borough Council ward of Mercian.